helenbeatriz/P3-Battleship/README.md

 ### CI Python Linter

 I checked the app using Python validator provided by Code Institute.
-A warning ocurred due to the Ship ASCII art images but apart from it it passes the code verification.
+A warning ocurred due to the Ship ASCII art images but apart from that it passes the code verification.
 ![Navbar](/media/codeinstitutepythonlinter.png)

 ### User Testing

 - User was able to play the game and the game is responsive based on the user inputs.
-- Users was able to see the correct markers for 'hits' and 'misses', and were able to read visual prompts that was shown '-' and 'X'.
+- Users was able to see the correct markers for 'hits' and 'misses', and was able to read visual prompts that were shown '-' and 'X'.
 - When the max amount of hits was reached, users experienced the 'end message' either congratulating or commiserating.

 ### Resolved Bugs